-2015 licensed individuals visiting the sites remain consistent with previous years.
-246 new licensed divers have visited the site since April 2015 with several completing multiple divers in the year.
+2016 licensed individuals visiting the sites remain consistent with previous years.
+208 licensed divers have visited the site in this reporting period with several completing multiple divers in the year.
 Again we have seen many returning divers from previous years, which reinforces the current belief that maritime archaeology and access to designated sites is on the increase.